 In town by noon, it was time to get to the business of reaching the southernmost point of the Greenway up on Manastash Ridge.
-With another warm day and and 1,200 foot climb (mostly over 3 miles) ahead of us, we opted for another fruit and cold drink stop.
+With another warm day and and a 1,200 foot climb (in a steep 3 miles) ahead of us, we opted for another fruit and cold drink stop at Fred Myer.
 I got a container of cold, delicious watermelon.
 It was refreshing and my favorite food of the trip so far (even Trail Butter can’t compete).
-Then we headed out.
+Then we headed up the road.

 Ellensburg is awesome for riding around with bike lanes, sharrows, and great cycling on the outskirts.
 The catch is that in the summer time it is hot (thankfully it was in the 90s today vs 105 degrees like it was three days ago) and it can be WINDY.
 We took it slow and steady peddling up Umtanum Road up, Up, UP into Shushuskin Canyon, then up onto dirt roads to get as close to the southern point of the Greenway as we could.
 We settled for the southernmost point of the gravel road in a parcel designated as WDFW-owned land on our maps.
-We would have needed to cross private property to get to the true southernmost point, we were about 2,000 feet away from that point on public lands.
-Good enough!
+We would have needed to cross private property to get to the true southernmost point.
+We were about 2,000 feet away from that point – but standing on public lands.
+Close enough!

 The views from Manastash Ridge are some of my favorite in lower Kittitas County.
 The ridge spans about 50 miles and is an anticline that rises from around Ellensburg and runs east-to-west into the Cascade foothills.
 The view from the southernmost point showcased the Stuart Range rising above Ellensburg, the bright green hay fields of Kittitas Valley, and the golden foothills of Table Mountain.
 Beyond the spinning windmills, the Snoqualmie Range rose on the horizon, framed by puffy clouds.
 Rainier (Tahoma) peeking out above the Taneum and Cle Elum hills.
 After all the huffing and puffing up the hill to get here, it was worth it to stand on the edge of sage brush hills and take in the views.